Murrays' Mills: Redevelopment

 The North West Development Agency used a compulsory purchase order to take control of the main site in 2003.
-This allowed the Heritage Lottery Fund to give a £7.164M grant towards the restoration of the complex.
-Together with an additional grant from the North West Development Agency, a £10M regeneration project took place between 2004 and 2006.
+This allowed the Heritage Lottery Fund to give a grant of over £7 million towards the restoration of the complex.
+Together with an additional grant from the North West Development Agency, a £10 million regeneration project took place between 2004 and 2006.
 The project included repair and strengthening of the structure, the restoration of the canal basin, a new roof and windows, and the reinstatement of two missing floors from the Murray Street block.

 On completion of the repairs, there have been further proposals to bring the complex back into use by converting it into flats and a hotel.
 The conversion, including the replacement of the demolished Bengal Street block, was expected to start in 2007 or 2008 and take three years.
-However, in July 2008 it emerged that due to the current state of the housing market, developer Inpartnership wanted to amend planning consent for the development, replacing plans for flats in Old and Decker Mills with office space.
+However, in July 2008 it emerged that due to the state of the housing market, developer Inpartnership wanted to amend planning consent for the development, replacing plans for flats in Old and Decker Mills with office space.

 Manchester Life Development Corporation – a joint venture between Manchester City Council and Abu Dhabi Group - took over the site in 2013.
-They employed Feilden Clegg Bradley Studios to renovate the existing historic buildings with the aim of turning ‘the first industrial neighbourhood in the world’ into a lively residential neighbourhood.
+They employed Feilden Clegg Bradley Studios to renovate the existing historic buildings with the aim of turning 'the first industrial neighbourhood in the world' into a lively residential neighbourhood.

 Wing Mill, which had been destroyed by fire in the 1990s was replaced by a new-build block, and the historic mill buildings were converted into 123 apartments and a townhouse in the former engine house building, set around a courtyard garden.

 Working conditions

 Like many factories of the nineteenth century, the complex was not without criticism for its working conditions.
 Although George Murray would not reveal working hours in the complex, it is likely that up until 1825 the workers had a similar work requirement as the 72-hour week demanded of workers at the neighbouring McConnel Kennedy complex.
-After 1825, the Cotton Mills Regulation Act reduced this to 69 hours – 12 hours per day on Monday to Friday and 9 hours on a Saturday.
+After 1825, the Cotton Mills, etc. Act 1825 reduced this to 69 hours – 12 hours per day on Monday to Friday and 9 hours on a Saturday.
 These hours were worked by all but the youngest employees.

 The workers were allowed three breaks per day.
 In order to stop employees wandering off and taking breaks that they were not entitled to, tunnels were built under the road between the main complex and the later mills on the other side of Bengal Street.